Getting started with C++

 JetBrains Fleet supports C++ projects with compilation databases.

-A compilation database is a JSON file named compile_commands.json, which contains structured data about every compilation unit in the project.
+A compilation database is a JSON file named compile_commands.json that contains structured data about every compilation unit in the project.

-Follow this instruction to generate a compilation database for your project.
+Follow this guide to generate a compilation database for your project.

 Open a project